 This SAE Aerospace Standard (AS) establishes the minimum performance standards for equipment used as secondary alternating current (AC) electrical power sources in aerospace electric power systems.

 SAE J2552 provides limited, dimensional and general performance requirements for low pressure, field attachable, push on hose and their mating hose fittings.
 The intended application is for fluid and pneumatic power used with petroleum base hydraulic fluids, lube oils, water glycols and air, within the temperature ranges listed in Table 1.
 The maximum working pressure is 1.7 MPa (see Table 2).
 For air applications the maximum working pressure is at 0.7 MPa.
 Hose and hose fittings are manufactured within certain dimensions with tolerance ranges in order to provide the proper gripping and sealing.
 SAE J2552 hose from one manufacturer may not be compatible with SAE J2552 hose fittings supplied by another manufacturer.
 It is the responsibility of the fabricator to always follow the manufacturers’ instructions for proper preparation and fabrication of hose assemblies.
-The fabricator shall consult the manufacturers’ written assembly instructions or the manufacturers directly before intermixing hose and hose fittings from two manufacturers.

 This SAE Recommended Practice establishes the minimum interface compatibility requirements for electric vehicle (EV) inductively coupled charging for North America.
 This part of the specification is applicable to manually connected inductive charging for Levels 1 and 2 power transfer.
 Requirements for Level 3 compatibility are contained in Appendix B. Recommended software interface messaging requirements are contained in Appendix A. This type of inductively coupled charging is generally intended for transferring power at frequencies significantly higher than power line frequencies.
 This part of the specification is not applicable to inductive coupling schemes that employ automatic connection methods or that are intended for transferring power at power line frequencies. in the charge coupler).
 The charge controller signals the charger to stop charging when it determines that the batteries are completely charged or a fault is detected during the charging process.
-The following steps correspond with the diagram in Figure 1, and describe the closed-loop charging system.